hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture-mapping.md

 #### File naming

-Complex input DTOs are defined like [create-news].param.ts (class-name: CreateNewsParam) or [pagination].query.ts (class-name: PaginationQuery)
+Complex input DTOs are defined like [create-news].param.ts (class-name: CreateNewsParam) or [pagination].query.ts (class-name: PaginationParams)

 When DTO's are shared between multiple modules, locate them in the layer-related shared folder.